Title-1

 Title-4

-Utah’s Enhancement for Accelerated Students Program funds K–8 gifted services through an annual LEA application process.
-Identification uses multiple measures across three defined areas.
-Services must deliver increased depth, complexity, and rigor — and every funded LEA reports to its local board annually.
-Renzulli Learning supports all of it.
+Utah’s Enhancement for Accelerated Students Program funds K-8 gifted services through an annual LEA application.
+Identification uses multiple measures across three defined areas (general intellectual ability, specific academic fields, creative thinking).
+Services must deliver increased depth, complexity, or rigor.
+Every funded LEA submits an annual evaluation report to the Superintendent and presents it at a public local board meeting.
+Renzulli Learning supports each requirement while preserving LEA authority over identification.

 What Utah’s Gifted Education Framework Requires